-Julie Jacobson is a psychotherapist with more than ten years of experience.
+Julie Jacobson is a licensed professional counselor with more than ten years of experience.
 She utilizes a variety of therapeutic approaches including Internal Family Systems, EMDR, and mindfulness for anxiety-reduction and trauma.
 She has special interest and expertise working with individuals who are struggling with sexually compulsive and self-destructive behaviors.
 She has extensive experience helping individuals heal and recover from substance abuse issues and other self-sabotaging behaviors.
 Julie is also comfortable working with couples wishing to manage compulsivity, addiction, and/or infidelity issues.
 Additionally, Julie enjoys working with emerging adults who are in the midst of various life transitions.
 By using warmth and humor, she strives to provide a safe environment for her clients to explore and understand themselves on a deeper level in an effort to access more self-compassion and acceptance.

 Jacob Glickman, MA, NCC holds his Master’s degree in Clinical Counseling from La Salle University and is currently a doctoral student in Clinical Psychology and Human Sexuality at Widener University.
 He specializes in providing mental healthcare for the transgender and larger LGBTQIA+ communities and particularly enjoys working with kids, teens, and young adults.
 Jacob has experience working with individuals, couples, and families and has a sex positive, kink positive, and poly-aware practice.
 As a psychotherapist, Jacob believes in using an integrative approach to create a safe atmosphere where his clients can talk about difficult topics including depression, trauma, self-image, relationships, and an array of other topics.